metomi/rose/sphinx/tutorial/rose/furthertopics/rose-stem.rst

 ``rose.conf`` file.
 This takes the syntax of key-value pairs on a single line, and is functionally equivalent to adding them using the ``-S`` option on the ``rose-stem`` command line.
 For example:

+..
+TODO - link to rose.conf file in user guide when translated

 .. code-block:: rose